WWmonster/MarkdownTest/docs/test2.md

 1. Change the URL value for `production-repository.uri` according to the appropriate database as described in the **URL value according to the database type** table in [Setting Up OpenL Tablets WebStudio with Installation Wizard](#setting-up-openl-tablets-webstudio-with-installation-wizard).

+    !!! note
-    **Note:**` `Login and password are not required for definition inside the `application.properties` file while configuring JNDI settings.
+	` `Login and password are not required for definition inside the `application.properties` file while configuring JNDI settings.

 ### Configuring OpenL Tablets Rule Services via AWS S3 Connection